dcppc/2018-june-workshop/docs/index.md

 ### Registration

 We need you to complete _two registration forms_.
-We appoligize in advance for the duplication of effort, but it is necessary.
+We apologize in advance for the duplication of effort, but it is necessary.

 1. [CollaborationFest EventBright Form](https://www.eventbrite.com/e/gccbosc-2018-registration-43175078823#tickets): _select the "free CollaborationFest: Core, Fri-Sat June 29-30" option